NASU Institute of Plant Physiology and Genetics

 The Institute of Plant Physiology and Genetics of the National Academy of Sciences of Ukraine (IPPG) is a leading scientific research organisation in the Ukrainian city of Kyiv.
 Founded in 1946 as a branch of the Institute of Botany, the Institute specialises in crop breeding, plant physiology, genetics and cellular engineering.

 Current status

-On 2007, the Institute has 7 departments, 3 regional science centers with about 1,000 employees.
+As of 2007, the Institute had 7 departments, 3 regional science centers with about 1,000 employees.